 BIOL 899 Ph.D.
-THESIS
+THESIS 9 cr.
+E/F

 The Ph.D. thesis represents the experimental work undertaken to complete a doctorate degree in Biology.
 The minimum acceptable time for completing the thesis is six academic semesters.
 At present, the University of Balamand accepts candidates for Ph.D. in collaboration with recognized foreign universities, mainly under the co-tutelle or co-directorship format.